 Before practising, dentists must be registered with the Polish Chamber of Physicians and Dentists, which regulates and oversees their work.
 Every five years the dentist must demonstrate to the Chamber that they have maintained the latest knowledge and skills.
 This is compulsory for their licence to be renewed.

 There are various other bodies with which a dentist may register, including the General Dental Council in the UK.
-However, the licence from the Chamber is the only one which is mandatory.
+However, the licence from the Chamber is the only one that is mandatory.

-Dental clinics in Poland are regulated by the Ministry of Health and can be closed on the spot if they don’t comply to its standards.
+Dental clinics in Poland are regulated by the Ministry of Health and can be closed on the spot if they don't comply with its standards.
 In addition, many choose to become ISO9001 certified.

-When it comes to dental tourism, Poland is popular not just for its high standard of dental care, but also for its sightseeing opportunities.
+When it comes to Poland, dental tourism is popular not just because of the high standard of dental care, but also for its sightseeing opportunities.

-The capital city of Warsaw is by far the largest, with a population of over 1.7 million.
-Many of the country’s dental clinics are clustered here.
+Consider getting dental treatment in Warsaw.
+The capital city is by far the largest, with a population of over 1.7 million.
+Many of the country's dental clinics are clustered here.
 Although prices may be slightly higher in the capital than in surrounding cities and rural areas, it is one of the easiest places to reach by plane from the UK.

 Direct flights to Warsaw are available from 13 British cities and cost from just £15 one-way.
 The trip takes around two and a half hours.
 A 3-star hotel room costs from around £30, but there is a full range of cheaper or more luxurious accommodation on offer.